albertattard/java-boot-camp/docs/09-generics/03-methods.md

 }
 ```

-The above method will print the following.
+The above example will print the following.

 ```bash
 The last child, Aden, is 11 years old